ewanna/po87fuvi/README.md

 # po87fuvi
 This is a repository for DSSS.
-I wanted to name it Dobby's sock, but they wanted my IdM-ID.
+I wanted to name it Dobby's Sock, but they wanted my IdM-ID.